ConorNevinMcMurray/loan-investor-matcher/README.md

 However to use the @CsvBindByName annotations when converting the csv files to a colleciton of Loan or Investment beans the various headings associated with these common features is different for the two child classes.
-As a result to incorporate the csv reading option with this feature of inheritance the headings must be changed to a common heading.
+As a result to incorporate the csv reading option with this feature of inheritance the headings in each csv file that are common features must be changed to a common heading.

 LoanMatcherAlternative removes the inherited fields from the Product class that must be filled from the csv files as a reuslt the orignal csv files can be used.